COSMOS-Web: A history of galaxy migrations over the stellar mass-star formation rate plane: Validating derived galaxy parameters through SED fitting and the Horizon-AGN simulation

 As the main analysis of this work relies on the measurement of the galaxy migration within the $\SFRM$ plane, we also quantified the precision on the recovery of the $\migvec$ components, $\Phidt$ and $\rdt$ (see the definition in Sect.~\ref{non-param}).
 We computed this parameter over the last 300, 500, 700, and 1000\,Myr using the true Hz-AGN SFHs and compared it with the values retrieved by \cigale\ on reconstructed SFHs.
-We note that the choice of the time scales at which the migration vector is computed, is based on the time intervals between a set of consecutive redshift bins (see Sect.~\ref{0-4} and Fig. \ref{ms_prog}, \ref{pass_prog}, \ref{fig_summarize}).
-Based on the results presented in Fig.~\ref{HZ-CIG}, we conclude on the reliability of the SED-fitting technique in characterizing the recent evolution of the SFH over the last 1\,Gyr.
-Finally, we compare the results from Horizon-AGN and the mock analysis from section \,\ref{sec:mock} where we conclude that the performance is similar.
-Nevertheless, we stress that the Hz-AGN catalog is limited to stellar masses above $10^{9}\, \Msol$, limiting our performance analysis.
+We note that the choice of the timescales at which the migration vector is computed is based on the time intervals between a set of consecutive redshift bins (see Sect.~\ref{0-4} and Fig. \ref{ms_prog}, \ref{pass_prog}, \ref{fig_summarize}).

+Our comparison reveals that the migration vector parameters $r_{700}$ and $\phi_{700}$ are well-recovered across the full range of stellar mass, SFR, and redshift.
+However, the recovery of $\sigma_{\phi_{700}}$ becomes more challenging at higher redshifts ($z > 1.5$) and for galaxies with lower SFRs, particularly those around the MS. This is consistent with the increased uncertainties in SFR and stellar mass estimates in these regimes, which are inherently more difficult to constrain.
+These findings highlight the robustness of our method in recovering the main trends in galaxy migration, while also identifying specific regimes where the reconstruction of $\sigma_{\phi_{700}}$ is less reliable.

-Finally, we note that the distribution of $\Phidt$ presents a bimodality, as the one found in the mock catalog based on COSMOS-Web data (see Sect.~\ref{sec:mock}).
-We interpret this bimodality as the combination of galaxies which are quenching with rapidly declining SFH, and star-forming galaxies with a significant $\Phidt>30^\circ$ which is necessary to maintain them on the MS (see Sect.\ref{disc:MS}).
+We also find that the bias on the migration angle depends on the angle itself, as already shown and discussed in Sect. \ref{sec:mock}.
+Consequently, the $\Phidt$ values indicative of a declining SFH (rising) could be even more declining (rising) in reality.
+We note that the distribution of $\Phidt$ presents a bimodality, as the one found in the mock catalog based on COSMOS-Web data (see Sect.~\ref{sec:mock}).
+We interpret this bimodality as the combination of galaxies that are quenching with rapidly declining SFH, and star-forming galaxies with a significant $\Phidt>30^\circ$ which is necessary to maintain them on the MS (see Sect.\ref{disc:MS}).

+The tests presented in this section already integrate the impact of uncertainties associated with photometric redshifts (photo-z).
+We compared migration vectors derived from true redshifts and photometric redshifts to measure how they impact the reconstruction of the SFHs.
+Our findings revealed that while photo-z estimates introduced some scatter in the migration vectors, the overall trends remained consistent with those measured based on true redshifts.
+We checked that 10\% of catastrophic failures in the faintest magnitude bins is sufficiently small to preserve the main conclusions in our paper.